20 Christmas Europe Breaks For Every Budget

 Top of Europe!

-Being an Australian I have always dreamed of having a white Christmas and beautiful snowy winters and I think everything truly looks more beautiful covered in a layer of snow!
+Being an Australian, I have always dreamed of having a white Christmas and beautiful snowy winters, and I think everything truly looks more beautiful covered in a layer of snow!

-Grindelwald is perfect because it has everything; scenery, outdoor sports, adventure, accommodation for everyone whether you are seeking luxury or budget, fine restaurants and even a train that goes to the ‘Top of Europe’!
+Grindelwald is perfect because it has everything: scenery, outdoor sports, adventure, accommodation for everyone whether you are seeking luxury or budget, fine restaurants, and even a train that goes to the ‘Top of Europe’!

-We spent our days exploring the mountains, strolling the snow-covered streets, eating excessive amounts of Swiss cheese and chocolate and relaxing in our outdoor hot tub in the snow.
-It truly is one of the most beautiful destinations in the world and a short break we will never forget. <—– Grindelwald sounds likes one of the cutest Europe trips for couples!
+It truly is one of the most beautiful destinations in the world and a short break we will never forget. <—Grindelwald sounds like one of the cutest Europe trips for couples!
 Snuggle up, guys.

 By Simone | The Aussie Flashpacker